4DNucleome/PartSeg/Readme.md

     -   [Linux](https://4dnucleome.cent.uw.edu.pl/PartSeg/Downloads/PartSeg-lastest-linux.zip) (build on Ubuntu 18.04)
     -   [MacOS](https://4dnucleome.cent.uw.edu.pl/PartSeg/Downloads/PartSeg-lastest-macos.zip) (build on MacOS Mojave)

--   With pip (on linux you need to install `numpy` and `cython` earlier)
+-   With pip:
     -   From pypi: `pip install PartSeg[pyqt]`
     -   From repository: `pip install git+https://github.com/4DNucleome/PartSeg.git`

 ## Running

-If you download binaries look for `PartSeg_exec` file inside the `PartSeg` folder
+If you downloaded binaries, run the `PartSeg` (or `PartSeg.exe` for Windows) file inside the `PartSeg` folder

-If you install from repository or from pip you cat run it with `PartSeg` command or `python -m PartSeg`.
+If you installed from repository or from pip, you can run it with `PartSeg` command or `python -m PartSeg`.
-First option do not work on Windows.
+First option does not work on Windows.

 PartSeg export few commandline options:

--   `--no_report` - disable reporting errors to authors
+-   `--no_report` - disable error reporting
--   `--no_dialog` - disable reporting errors to authors and showing error dialog.
+-   `--no_dialog` - disable error reporting and error dialog.
 Use only when running from terminal.
 -   `segmentation_analysis` - skip launcher and start analysis gui
 -   `segmentation` - skip launcher and start segmentation gui

 ## napari plugin

-PartSeg provides napari plugins for io to allow read projects format in napari viewer.
+PartSeg provides napari plugins for io to allow reading projects format in napari viewer.

 ## Save Format

-Saved project are tar files compressed with gzip or bz2
+Saved projects are tar files compressed with gzip or bz2.

-Metadata are saved in data.json file (in json format) images/mask are saved as *.npy (numpy array format)
+Metadata is saved in data.json file (in json format).
+Images/masks are saved as *.npy (numpy array format).

 ## Interface

 Launcher.
-Chose program that you will launch:
+Choose the program that you will launch:

 ![launcher](images/launcher.png)